CyberRwanda

 CyberRwanda 8.jpg

-CyberRwanda is a 6-year project (2018 - 2024) being implemented in Rwanda by YLabs in close partnership with Society for Family Health - Rwanda, with guidance from the Ministry of Health, Rwanda Biomedical Center, and the Rwanda Education Board.
-Our evaluation partners are the School of Public Health at the University of California, Berkeley, and the University of Rwanda.
-Other key partners include Rwandan Adolescent Health stakeholders who support our content development and help ensure that key messages are aligned with Rwanda’s existing national health priorities to decrease unplanned teen pregnancies and HIV infection.
-The project is currently being implemented in two phases:
+CyberRwanda was implemented in Rwanda by YLabs in close partnership with Society for Family Health – Rwanda, with guidance from the Ministry of Health, Rwanda Biomedical Center, and the Rwanda Education Board.
+Evaluation partners included the School of Public Health at the University of California, Berkeley, and the University of Rwanda.
+Additional collaboration with adolescent health stakeholders helped ensure that content and approaches were aligned with national health priorities.

 Project Achievements